renpy/renpy/sphinx/source/cds.rst

         Matches any word, including keywords.
 Returns the text of the matched word.

-    .. method:: image_name_component():
+    .. method:: image_name_component()

         Matches an image name component.
-Unlike a a word, and image name component can begin with a number.
+Unlike a word, a image name component can begin with a number.

     .. method:: string()